 8. Automation will make Jobs Easier & not Gulp them down

-Whenever there’s a talk of Artificial Intelligence (AI), machine learning, automation or self-driving cars, the first thought that comes to the employees is ”what about our jobs?”
+Whenever there’s talk of Artificial Intelligence (AI), machine learning, automation, or self-driving cars, the first thought that comes to the employees is ”what about our jobs?”

 Automation and amalgamation of efforts of human beings and technology have truly led to miraculous things in the near past and this collaboration would only bolster as the times fly.
 This Oxford research on how susceptible are our jobs to automation highlighted back in 2013 how more than 40% of jobs were at risk thanks to the rise of automation.

 Now that AI is coming in with the 5th Industrial Revolution, the job risk would surely be there, but jobs won’t be lost to ones who update their knowledge base.
 No, that doesn’t mean that data-operators are supposed to learn machine learning, but at least they have to gear up with the change.
 AI and automation are just here for the betterment of consumers, ease for businesses, and to make employees’ jobs simpler.

 Bring on the New Decade!